The U.S. Armed Forces prepares recruits for handling a pistol or rifle through different means.

 The military branch brings along new recruits slowly as they engage in classroom studies and simulated activities before advancing to the gun range.

-However, advanced shooters may want to consider competing for a Marksmanship Medal using a pistol or rifle.
+However, advanced shooters may want to consider competing for a Marksmanship Medal using a rifle after completing boot camp.

 The Navy does require that every new recruit learn how to handle a shotgun (Mossberg 500) though no awards exist for shotgun qualification.